CyanArya/NextChat/README.md

 License
 Contact
 About
 Next Chat is designed to elevate your communication experience with real-time messaging, robust file sharing, and comprehensive member management tools.
-Whether you're looking to chat one-on-one or manage a community, Next Chat provides the tools you need.
+Whether you’re looking to chat one-on-one or manage a community, Next Chat provides the tools you need.

 Key Features
 Real-time Messaging: Instant delivery of messages using Socket.io.